awanish285/CreateProduct/README.md

 ============================================================================================================================================================================
 Json VS XML

-JSON stands for javascript object notation.
+1) JSON stands for javascript object notation.
-The extension of json file is .json.
+2) The extension of json file is .json.
-The internet media type is application/json.
+3) The internet media type is application/json.
-The type of format in JSON is data interchange.
+4) The type of format in JSON is data interchange.
-It is extended from javascript.
+5) It is extended from javascript.
-It is open source means that we do not have to pay anything to use JSON.
+6) It is open source means that we do not have to pay anything to use JSON.
-The object created in JSON has some type.
+7) The object created in JSON has some type.
-The data types supported by JSON are strings, numbers, Booleans, null, array.
+8) The data types supported by JSON are strings, numbers, Booleans, null, array.
-It does not have any capacity to display the data.
+9) It does not have any capacity to display the data.
-JSON has no tags.
+10) JSON has no tags.

-JSON is quicker to read and write.
+11) JSON is quicker to read and write.
-JSON can use arrays to represent the data.
+12) JSON can use arrays to represent the data.
-It can be parsed by a standard javascript function.
+13) It can be parsed by a standard javascript function.
-It can be easily parsed and little bit code is required to parse the data.
+14) It can be easily parsed and little bit code is required to parse the data.
-File size is smaller as compared to XML.
+15) File size is smaller as compared to XML.
-JSON is data-oriented.
+16) JSON is data-oriented.
-It is less secure than XML.
+17) It is less secure than XML.

-XML stands for an extensible markup language.
+1) XML stands for an extensible markup language.
-The extension of xml file is .xml.
+2) The extension of xml file is .xml.
-The internet media type is application/xml or text/xml.
+3) The internet media type is application/xml or text/xml.
-The type of format in XML is a markup language.
+4) The type of format in XML is a markup language.
-It is extended from SGML.
+5) It is extended from SGML.
-It is also open source.
+6) It is also open source.
-XML data does not have any type.
+7) XML data does not have any type.
-XML data is in a string format.
+8) XML data is in a string format.
-XML is a markup language, so it has the capacity to display the content.
+9) XML is a markup language, so it has the capacity to display the content.
-XML data is represented in tags, i.e., start tag and end tag.
+10)XML data is represented in tags, i.e., start tag and end tag.
-XML file is larger.
+11) XML file is larger.
 If we want to represent the data in XML then it would create a larger file as compared to JSON.
-XML file takes time to read and write because the learning curve is higher.
+12) XML file takes time to read and write because the learning curve is higher.
-XML does not contain the concept of arrays.
+13) XML does not contain the concept of arrays.
-It has to be parsed before use.
+14) It has to be parsed before use.
 XML data which is used to interchange the data, must be parsed with respective to their programming language to use that.
-It is difficult to parse.
+15) It is difficult to parse.
-File size is larger.
+16) File size is larger.
-XML is document-oriented.
+17) XML is document-oriented.
-It is more secure than JSON.
+18) It is more secure than JSON.

 ==============================================================================================================================================================